 Transitions from one activity to another, for instance, are inherently difficult because they require kids to switch from what they were happily doing to what you want them to.
 When parents want kids to leave the game they were playing to get dressed, come to the dinner-table or take a bath, the potential for a battle is high.
 So to get a young child to head for the bathtub, play Follow the Leader, doing funny walks and hops as the child(ren) and parents head for the bathroom.
 Play strategies enable transitions to flow smoothly without kids getting resistant or mad.

 Building routines.
 The good news too is that there's generally no need to keep coming up with new play ideas.
-Kids generally love rituials, and rituals can turn into routines.
-You'll probably be able to do the same Follow the Leader game every evening until the children get the idea that at a certain time each night transitioning to the bathtub is what they routinely do.
-The same with fun routines for getting dressed in the morning, having checklists on the front door to be sure that the kids have everything they need before they go out the door to school, clearing the dishes after dinner, wash-your-face-and-hands-and-brush-your-teeth routines for bedtime hygiene right up through to saying good-night.
+Kids generally love rituals, and rituals can turn into routines.
+You'll probably be able to do the same Follow the Leader game every evening until the children get the idea that at a certain time each night transitioning to the bathtub is just what they routinely do.
+The same with enjoying fun games about getting dressed in the morning, posting checklists on the front door to be sure that the kids have everything they need before they go out the door to school, clearing the dishes after dinner, wash-your-face-and-hands-and-brush-your-teeth routines for bedtime hygiene right up through to saying good-night.

-Moments when kids are doing something that is out of bounds present a second category of situations that challenge parents with regard to exerting authority without inviting power struggles.
-These situations tempt parents to speak harshly or threaten punishment.
-Again, play strategies can prevent mutually frustrating parent-child interactions.
+Moments when kids are doing something that is out-of-bounds present another category of situations that challenge parents with regard to exerting authority without inviting power struggles.
+Out-of-bounds and against-the-rules behaviors tempt parents to speak harshly or threaten punishment.
+Play strategies by contrast change mutually frustrating parent-child interactions into positive moments.

 Parents who see their five year old, for instance, throwing balls in the house, hitting a baby sister, or dragging muddy toys onto the rug, are likely to feel their temper begin to rise.
 Time for taking charge.
-To get the kids to "behave," start by saying the rule, e.g., "No throwing balls in the house; only outside."
-After saying the rule, use a play strategy to distract the child so the bad behavior switches to participation in the new activity.
+To get the kids to "behave," start by saying the rule, e.g., "No throwing balls in the house; balls are only for throwing outside."
+Immediately after saying the rule, use a play strategy to distract the child so the bad behavior switches to participation in the new activity.

 Doing "chores."
 Picking up clothes from the floor before bedtime can become a power struggle.
-So can clearing the table after meals: far better to make chores a time for fun
+So can clearing the table after meals.
+Far better to make chores a time for fun.
+Maybe make a race between finishing the chore and finishing a song you're singing together.

 Here's three play strategies that are easy and versitile.
 Use variations of them any time you want to get children to transition from activity to activity, to do something they need to do, or to stop doing something.